 First, you will find a detailed list of all those establishments in Madrid that offer gluten-free food, grouped by categories and listed in alphabetical order.
 As an extra bonus, from me to you, there’s an extra list of those places under my radar, but I hadn’t had the chance to eat there yet.

 Secondly, I have included information about grocery shopping in Madrid, should you want to buy some gluten-free products at the stores.
-While nowadays most supermarkets in Spain have a “free-from” aisle, I wanted to point out some supermarkets where is almost guaranteed that you’ll find gluten-free products, so you can get familiarised with their names JBesides that, I have also added a list of specific gluten-free Spanish brandsso you can easily identify them.
+While nowadays most supermarkets in Spain have a “free-from” aisle, I wanted to point out some supermarkets where it is almost guaranteed that you’ll find gluten-free products, hence you can get familiarized with their names.
+Besides that, I have also added a list of specific gluten-free Spanish brands so you can easily identify them.
 From my own experience, travelling and living in other countries, I understand the pain of trying to find out information about the gluten-free scenery in a new place and how to know which brands will be safe.
 Fear no more, I am sure this information will be useful and will ease you shopping experience at a Spanish supermarket ;)

 Also, with the goal of helping any coeliac coming to Madrid, no matter where you come from, I have included a note about the current situation in Europe regarding the so called gluten-free beers, as other countries have different regulations on what they consider gluten-free beer.